-Google My Business is an opportunity for your amenities and attractions to extend their online presence, gaining more visitors for your area and supporting local tourism.
-Spread the word about building, claiming, and optimizing GMB listings to grow online and in-person traffic in your community’s amenities.
-Initiate conversations and empower your local stakeholders – grow their businesses and attract new audiences to your area with a comprehensive Google My Business strategy.
+A Google Business Profile is an opportunity for your amenities and attractions to extend their online presence, gaining more visitors for your area and supporting local tourism.
+Spread the word about building, claiming, and optimizing GBP listings to grow online and in-person traffic in your community’s amenities.
+Initiate conversations and empower your local stakeholders – grow their businesses and attract new audiences to your area with a comprehensive Google Business Profile strategy.

 The Progressive Marketer

 These progressive marketing articles offer tactics and strategy inspiration for heritage tourism, economic development, destination marketing organizations and other industry segments working to make their communities better places to work and live.

 Your Visitors Just Want to Feel Understood

 When it comes to travel, your visitors want to feel understood.
 Destinations that can show empathy and understanding will gain their trust and loyalty.